Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 1. DeWalt DCS391B Circular Saw – Best Overall

 DeWalt is a brand that consistently outperforms in our tests, so we weren’t surprised to see them on top of this list once again.
-Their DCS391B circular saw boasts a motor capable of 5,150 RPM, a bevel capacity from 0 to 50 degrees, and lightweight construction that makes it easy to balance and hold steady.
+Their DCS391B circular saw boasts a motor capable of 5,150 RPM, a bevel capacity from 0 to 50 degrees, and a lightweight construction that makes it easy to balance and hold steady.

-The one complaint we do have relates to the power source and the price.
-For under $100, you can only get the corded version — the battery and charging kit end up costing about twice as much.
-This makes the DeWalt DCS391B less of a budget option than it seems at first, but everything else is so good, we thought it was worthwhile even if you have to plug it in.
+Our only complaint relates to the power source and the price.
+For under $100, you can only get the corded version; the battery and charging kit cost about twice as much.
+This makes the DeWalt DCS391B less of a budget option than it seems at first, but we thought it was excellent even if you have to plug it in.
+Overall, the DCS391B is the best budget circular saw of this year.

 - Comfortable to hold